DanMax03/gc-cykp/README.md

 ## Usage
 The program waits a grammar to be in some sort of Backus-Naur form.
 More precisely, the basic statements are:
  - Comment in a grammar file starts after the first '#' symbol and goes to the end of a line
- - Word is a sequence of latin literals without spaces
+ - Word is a sequence of any literals without spaces
  - Every word which is not inside of "" quotes is recognized as a nonterminal
  - Every string in "" quotes is recognized as a terminal.
 The c++ escape sequences do work
  - Every rule ends with a semicolon ;